What Are The Kenaf Challenges, Solutions and Opportunities in the USA?

 Solutions For The Kenaf Industry

 Over 20 years ago the USDA did research on kenaf in nearly every US state with a positive recommendation as a rotational crop.
-First we need a sufficient seed supply grown in the USA to handle the demand now and in the future.
+Eventually we will need a sufficient seed supply grown in the USA to handle the growing demand now and in the future.
+Another opportunity for farmers.

 What We Know Is Here